The concordance invariant tau in link grid homology: The invariant tau in the filtered theory

 \subsubsection{Quasi-alternating links}

 We recall that quasi-alternating links are the smallest set of links $\mathcal Q$ that satisfies the two properties: \begin{enumerate} \item The unknot is in $\mathcal Q$. \item $L$ is in $\mathcal Q$ if it admits a diagram with a crossing whose two resolutions $L_0$ and $L_1$ are both in $\mathcal Q$, $\text{det}(L_i)\neq 0$ and $\text{det}(L_0)+\text{det}(L_1)=\text{det}(L)$. \end{enumerate} The above definition and Lemma 3.2 in \cite{Ozsvath1} imply that every quasi-alternating link is non-split and every non-split alternating link is quasi-alternating.
-Moreover, quasi-alternating links are both Khovanov and link Floer homology thin; which means that their homology is supported in a line and it is completely determined by the signature and the Jones (Alexander in the hat version of link Floer homology) polynomial.
-The following proposition says that the same it is true in filtered grid homology. \begin{teo} If $L$ is an $n$ component quasi-alternating link then the function $T_L$ is supported in a line; more specifically the following relation holds:
+Moreover, quasi-alternating links are both Khovanov and link Floer homology thin, which means that their homologies are supported in two and one lines respectively, and the homology is completely determined by the signature and the Jones (Alexander in the hat version of link Floer homology) polynomial.
+The following proposition says that the same is true in filtered grid homology. \begin{teo} If $L$ is an $n$-component quasi-alternating link then the function $T_L$ is supported in a line; more specifically the following relation holds:

 where $\sigma(L)$ is the signature of $L$. \end{teo} \begin{proof} We already know that if $T_L(d,s)\neq0$ then $1-n\leq d\leq 0$, so we only have to prove the alignment part of the statement.